Innovate with us

 Innovation at Landgate has enabled us to explore new partnership opportunities, leverage existing investments, create a better work environment for our people and generate new revenue streams.
 What can innovation do for your business?
 Get in touch to find out how we can help.

 Innovation is a way of life at Landgate.
 It is embodied in the way we operate and the way our people think.
-Since 2008 we have captured more than 3,000 thought bubbles and transformed them into reality
+Since 2008 we have captured more than 3,000 bright ideas and transformed them into reality.

 If you are a start-up or entrepreneur with a great idea you may be eligible to apply for a SPURonWA grant.